Popular science events

 Want to have a go yourself?
 Contact the scientific communication adviser.

-If you want to enter, please contact the scientific communication adviser or see the Famelab website.
+If you want to enter, please contact the scientific communication adviser or take a look at the Famelab website.